 Report achieves this basic goal by being language-, framework-, and tool-agnostic.
 It can hide the peculiarities of your tech stack because it doesn’t depend upon it.

-Let’s imagine we’re writing a new integration for Report and look at what resources we can leverage to make our job easier.
-We will compare how much effort we need to apply with Report and other tools.
-We will start with the most straightforward advantages that the existing code base provides.
+Let’s imagine we’re writing a new integration for Report and look at what resources we can leverage.
+We will see how much effort we need with Report compared to other tools.
+We will start with the most straightforward advantages of the existing code base.
 Then, we'll talk about more fundamental stuff like architecture and knowledge.

 Selenide native reporting vs Selenide in Allure Report

-To begin with, let us compare native reporting for Selenide with how Selenide is integrated with Allure Report, and then see how difficult it was to write the integration for Report.
+To begin with, let us compare native reporting for Selenide with Allure-Selenide and then estimate the work needed to write the Allure integration.

 While creating simple reporting for Selenide is relatively easy, it’s a completely different story if you want to make quality test reports.
 JUnit has only one extension point - the exception thrown on test failure.
 You can jam the meta-information for the report into that exception, but working with that data will be difficult.